-This was a group project for my HCI Methods course at Rice University.
+This was a group project for my course on Human-Computer Interaction Methods at Rice University.
 Our goal wasn't to reinvent parking pay stations, but to perform different types of analyses to support our design decisions.
 We utilized methods such as task analysis, cognitive walkthroughs, surveys, and more.
 Below are some of the methods that I personally executed and at the bottom of the page is a link to the entire report.

 The first step was to create a survey to ask users about their experiences with pay station parking lots.
 We asked questions that we felt could help us make informed decisions on our designs and we also left some questions open-ended so participants could give more general feedback if they desired.